Here’s a look at the life of Ahmed Chalabi, co-founder and former leader of the Iraqi National Congress (INC).

 June 1996 - A CIA-organized coup against Saddam Hussein’s regime fails.

-July 2003 - After Saddam Hussein's regime falls, Chalabi is appointed to the twenty-five member Iraqi Governing Council, and one of 9 who serve as president on a rotating basis.
+July 2003 - After Saddam Hussein’s regime falls, Chalabi is appointed to the 25-member Iraqi Governing Council, and is one of nine who serves as president on a rotating basis.

-August 2003 - After a car bomb kills seventeen at the Jordanian embassy in Baghdad, the Jordanian government accuses Chalabi of being involved.
+August 2003 - After a car bomb kills 17 at the Jordanian embassy in Baghdad, the Jordanian government accuses Chalabi of being involved.

-May 20, 2004 - U.S. soldiers raid Chalabi's home and offices of the Iraqi National Congress.
-They are investigating fifteen members of the INC for offenses including fraud and kidnapping.
-U.S. officials accuse Chalabi of passing information about military operations in Iraq to Iran.
+May 20, 2004 - US soldiers raid Chalabi’s home and offices.
+They are investigating members of the INC for offenses including fraud and kidnapping.
+US officials accuse Chalabi of passing information about military operations in Iraq to Iran.
 Chalabi denies these charges.

 August 8, 2004 - Arrest warrants are issued in Iraq for Chalabi and his nephew Salem.
 Ahmed Chalabi has been charged with counterfeiting currency while his nephew has been charged with murder.
 An Iraqi court later throws out the charges.